oehf/ipf-docs/_pages/development.md

 * `ipf-docs`, which is the source of this documentation.
 It is located at [https://github.com/oehf/ipf-docs](https://github.com/oehf/ipf-docs).
 * `ipf-gazelle`, which provides conformance profiles for HL7v2 based IHE transactions.
 It may be released independently and is located at [https://github.com/oehf/ipf-gazelle](https://github.com/oehf/ipf-gazelle).
-* `ipf-oht-atna`, which provides infrastructure for IHE audit trails and node authentication via TLS.
-It may be released independently and is located at [https://github.com/oehf/ipf-oht-atna](https://github.com/oehf/ipf-oht-atna).

-**Watch out!** `ipf-oht-atna` libraries have been deprecated, and IPF has removed all dependencies targeting at `ipf-oht-atna`.
-{: .notice--warning}

 ## Building

+IPF 5.x will require Java 17 for both compile time and runtime.
 IPF 4.x builds with Java 11 for both compile time and runtime.
 IPF 3.x requires Java 8 for both compile time and runtime.

-IPF builds using Maven 3.6.
+IPF builds using Maven 3.x.
 IPF and its dependencies are available at [Maven Central], except for the MDHT dependencies that are provided at [https://projects.suisse-open-exchange.healthcare/artifactory/releases](https://projects.suisse-open-exchange.healthcare/artifactory/releases).

 Before building, adjust the `MAVEN_OPTS` environment variable to assign Maven more heap space.